reactos/reactos/CONTRIBUTING.md

 ### Pull Requests

 Since our [migration to GitHub] we gladly accept __[Pull Requests]__.
 Pull requests let you tell others about changes you have pushed to a repository on GitHub.
-Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository. __Pull request is a prefered way to submit your work__ - it makes reviewing and merging your contribution much easier.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository. __Pull request is a preferred way to submit your work__ - it makes reviewing and merging your contribution much easier.

 ### Patches